pschraut/UnityCubemapArrayImportPipeline/README.md

 ## Overview

-The CubemapArray Import Pipeline uses Unity's [ScriptImporter](https://docs.unity3d.com/Manual/ScriptedImporters.html).
+This CubemapArray Import Pipeline uses Unity's [ScriptImporter](https://docs.unity3d.com/Manual/ScriptedImporters.html).
 ScriptImporter allows to implement custom asset importers in C# for file formats not natively supported by Unity.

-While CubemapArray is natively supported by Unity, it just has no import pipeline yet.
+CubemapArray is natively supported by Unity, it just has no import pipeline yet.
 What I created is a ScriptImporter that handles files ending with .cubemaparray as a CubemapArray object.

-Combined with a custom [ScriptedImporterEditor](ScriptedImporterEditor), I'm quite happy with the result, as the integration feels quite smooth.
+Combined with a custom [ScriptedImporterEditor](ScriptedImporterEditor), I'm pretty happy with the result, as the integration feels quite smooth and you hopefully can't tell that it's not part of built-in Unity.

 ## Texture format and size